wp-cli/wp-cli/README.md

 WP_CLI::add_command( 'option delete', $delete_option_cmd );
 ```

 WP-CLI comes with dozens of commands.
 It's easier than it looks to create a custom WP-CLI command.
-Read the [commands cookbook](https://wp-cli.org/docs/commands-cookbook/) to learn more.
-Browse the [internal API docs](https://wp-cli.org/docs/internal-api/) to discover a variety of helpful functions you can use in your custom WP-CLI command.
+Read the [commands cookbook](https://make.wordpress.org/cli/handbook/commands-cookbook/) to learn more.
+Browse the [internal API docs](https://make.wordpress.org/cli/handbook/internal-api/) to discover a variety of helpful functions you can use in your custom WP-CLI command.

 ## Contributing

-Welcome and thanks!

 We appreciate you taking the initiative to contribute to WP-CLI.
 It’s because of you, and the community around you, that WP-CLI is such a great project.